joeytwiddle/promise-police/README.md

     at ...
 ```

-By looking down the stack-trace, you should be able to find the line of code where you forgot to handle the promise.
+By looking down the stacktrace, you should be able to find the line of code where you forgot to handle the promise.

 Note that in the case of a promise chain, the stacktrace will only indicate the last `.then()` in the chain, not the start of the chain.
 For more informative stacktraces, you may want to enable long stacktrace support: [node](https://github.com/mattinsler/longjohn), [ES6 Promise](https://gist.github.com/joeytwiddle/8c357b8a4ac6803a0f188d495901b6bc), [bluebird](http://bluebirdjs.com/docs/api/promise.longstacktraces.html), [Q](https://stackoverflow.com/a/24046877)